-- dbf (pycalphad.Database) Database to consider - comps (list) List of active component names - phases (list) List of phases to consider - datasets (espei.utils.PickleableTinyDB) Datasets that contain single phase data - phase_models (dict) Phase models to pass to pycalphad calculations - parameters (dict) Dictionary of symbols that will be overridden in pycalphad.equilibrium - callables (dict) Callables to pass to pycalphad
+- dbf (pycalphad.Database) Database to consider - phases (list) List of phases to consider - zpf_data (list) Datasets that contain single phase data - phase_models (dict) Phase models to pass to pycalphad calculations

+- parameters (dict) Dictionary of symbols that will be overridden in pycalphad.equilibrium - callables (dict) Callables to pass to pycalphad - data_weight (float) Scaling factor for the standard deviation of the measurement of a tieline which has units J/mol.
+The standard deviation is 1000 J/mol and the scaling factor defaults to 1.0.